Eric de Oliveira: Gaz Metan Mediaș, Viitorul Constanța, Al-Markhiya and Voluntari

-In June 2016, Eric came for a third spell at Gaz Metan Mediaș where he was wanted very much by the coach from his first spell, Cristian Pustai.
-In the 2016–17 season, he made 34 appearances and scored six goals, impressing in the final matches of the season when he scored two doubles in two victories against Voluntari and Poli Timișoara, helping his side avoid relegation.
+In June 2016, Eric went for a third spell at Gaz Metan Mediaș where he was specifically requested by the coach from his previous tenure, Cristian Pustai.
+In the 2016–17 season, he scored six goals, impressing in the final matches of the season by netting two doubles in two victories against Voluntari and Poli Timișoara, which helped his side avoid relegation.

-On 8 July 2017, Eric signed a one-year contract with the champions of the last season, Viitorul Constanța where he worked with coach Gheorghe Hagi.
-In the first half of the season Eric scored seven goals and provided five assists, including netting two spectacular goals in two 1–0 wins over FCSB and CFR Cluj.
-He also appeared in the extra time of the 4–0 loss to APOEL Nicosia from the second leg of the 2017–18 Champions League third qualifying round, failing to help his side qualify to the next round even do he had some important opportunities to score.
+On 8 July 2017, Eric signed a one-year contract with last season's champions, Viitorul Constanța, where he worked with coach Gheorghe Hagi.
+In the first half of the season, he scored seven goals and provided five assists, including netting two spectacular goals in a pair of 1–0 wins over FCSB and CFR Cluj.
+Eric also appeared in the extra time of the 4–0 loss to APOEL Nicosia in the second leg of the 2017–18 Champions League third qualifying round, failing to help his side qualify for the next round even though he had some important opportunities to score.

-In January 2018 Viitorul sold him for €100.000 to Al-Markhiya in the Qatar Stars League.
-He scored three goals in nine league appearances, including a brace against Al-Gharafa, however the team relegated to the second division by the end of the season.
-He stayed with the club in the second league, scoring a goal directly from a corner kick against Muaither, also bringing former Gaz Metan and Pandurii teammate Nicandro Breeveld to the club.
+In January 2018 Viitorul sold him for €100,000 to Al-Markhiya in the Qatar Stars League.
+Eric scored three goals in nine league appearances, including a brace against Al-Gharafa, but the team was relegated to the second division by the end of the season.
+He stayed with the club in the second league, scoring a goal directly from a corner kick against Muaither, and also brought former Gaz Metan and Pandurii teammate, Nicandro Breeveld, to the club.

-On 12 January 2019, Eric returned at Viitorul Constanța, helping the team win the 2018–19 Cupa României by the end of the season, scoring in extra time the decisive goal of the 2–1 victory against Astra Giurgiu from the final.
-He started the following season strong by scoring five goals in the first five rounds but then an injury and his physical condition made Hagi keep him off the field for most of the first half of the season.
+On 12 January 2019, Eric returned to Viitorul Constanța.
+He helped them win the 2018–19 Cupa României, scoring in extra time the decisive goal of the 2–1 victory against Astra Giurgiu in the final.
+Eric started the following season strongly by netting five goals in the first five rounds, but then an injury and his physical condition made Hagi sideline him for most of the first half of the season.

-In January 2020 he signed with Voluntari where in a 2–0 win over Hermannstadt he scored from a penalty kick his 65th Liga I goal which made him the best foreign goalscorer of the competition, surpassing fellow Brazilian Wesley.
-One year later, Eric left Voluntari and signed a six months contract for a fourth spell with Gaz Metan Mediaș, however this time he did not make a single appearance for the team because of an injury.
-Eric has total of 222 games in Liga I with 66 goals scored and 48 assists provided, also having 17 appearances with three goals in European competitions.
+In January 2020 he signed with Voluntari.
+There, in a 2–0 win over Hermannstadt, he scored his 65th Liga I goal from a penalty kick, which made him the competition's best foreign scorer, surpassing fellow Brazilian Wesley.
+One year later, Eric left Voluntari and signed a six-month contract for a fourth spell with Gaz Metan Mediaș, but he did not make a single appearance for them due to an injury.
+Eric has a total of 222 games in Liga I with 66 goals scored and 48 assists provided, also totaling 17 appearances with three goals in European competitions.

+After retirement

-In 2022, after Gaz Metan Mediaș got dissolved, Eric was one of the founding members of the town's new club, ACS Mediaș.
+In 2022, after Gaz Metan Mediaș was dissolved, Eric was one of the founding members of the town's new club, ACS Mediaș.
+Between 2023 and 2024, he worked as a scout for Farul Constanța.
+In 2024, he returned to ACS Mediaș in order to work for the club's youth center.